CounterHack/config-review/Boundary_Protection_Requirements.md

 Deny communications with known malicious or unused Internet IP addresses.
 Limit access to trusted and necessary IP address ranges at each of the organization's application and network boundaries.

 >This can be done using a network firewall at the perimeter of your network.
 Preventing access from known malicious IP addresses can be done for all applications, even public facing ones.
-The Election Infrastructure Information Sharing and Analysis Center (EI-ISAC) provides list of known malicious IP addresses.
+The Infrastructure Information Sharing and Analysis Center (EI-ISAC) provides list of known malicious IP addresses.

 Applies to: Hosted components